 Next, brush a sheet pan with oil or line with a silicone baking mat.

 Now that you’ve got your pan set, carefully slice 2 sweet potatoes in half lengthwise.
-You may have to press a hand onto the back of the knife to get the blade all the way through the sweet potatoes.

 Place the sweet potato halves on your prepared pan and brush (or rub) the flesh with oil.